lavague-ai/lavague-vscode/README.md

 ## 🔧 Pre-requisites

-To use our VsCode extension you will need:
+To use our VSCode extension you will need:

-- A version of VsCode >= 1.80
+- A version of VSCode >= 1.80

-- The Jupyter notebooks VsCode extension
+- The Jupyter notebooks VSCode extension
 <img src="https://github.com/lavague-ai/lavague/blob/main/vscode-assets/jupter-extension.png?raw=true" alt="Jupyter extension" width=75%>

 - You will also need to install the chrome webdriver & LaVague.
 You can do this by running our `setup.sh` LaVague installation script [available here](https://github.com/lavague-ai/LaVague)